Thousands rally for Indonesian maid ill-treated in Hong Kong

 "I want the ones who tortured and wronged my daughter to be prosecuted and have justice done," said her father, Rohmad Saputra, speaking at her bedside.

-The maid had suffered extensive injuries but her condition was stabilizing, a hospital spokesman said.
+The maid had suffered extensive injuries but her condition was stabilising, a hospital spokesman said.

 "She was subjected to intense heat.
 Most of the bruises are on the face, legs and arms.
 And she is in a very poor, weak condition," said Sri Yoko, the spokesman.